josephgrech01/BusBunchingRL/README.md

-# Control Strategies for Transport Network Optimisatioin
+# Control Strategies for Transport Network Optimisatioin:
+## RL to minimise and prevent Bus Bunching

 FYP